-22. On what grounds can a decision of the relevant authority be appealed?
+21. On what grounds can a decision of the relevant authority be appealed?

 Board decisions, including decisions on interim measures and fines can be appealed before the administrative courts under the appeal process.
-Since 2016, administrative litigation cases are subject to judicial review before the newly established regional courts (appellate courts), creating a three-level appellate court system consisting of Administrative Courts, regional courts (appellate courts) and the High State Court.
+Since 2016, administrative litigation cases are subject to judicial review before the newly established regional courts (appellate courts), creating a three-level appellate court system consisting of Administrative Courts, regional courts (appellate courts) and the Council of State.